David Domoney Recommends

 April Showers and Prepping for Rainfall By David Domoney | Est. reading time: 4 minutes

+Gardening when it’s wet and rainy doesn’t have to be a sad, soggy experience.
+Preparing for the spring and summer months can be a breeze with the right gardening gloves on your hands.
 Far from being an ‘April fools’ prank, it’s true that the term ‘April showers’ stems from meteorological predictions that this is most likely the wettest month of the year.
 Although not 100% guaranteed, it would be a wise decision for any gardener to prepare for the possibility of heavy rainfall.
 So, grab your waterproofs and get weather ready.

 Handy Pruning Plans By David Domoney | Est. reading time: 4 minutes

-Prune your plants into productivity with these top tips and you will soon see your garden spring to life.
+With your gardening gloves in tow, prune your plants into productivity with these top tips and you will soon see your garden spring to life.
 Pruning enables plants to focus their energies to the desired areas for growth, without wasting time developing structure that does not serve the purpose of the plant.

 Gloves to keep you cropping By David Domoney | Est. reading time: 5 minutes

+Gardening gloves are important in all weathers and for all gardening tasks, but do you really know which gloves are best?
+Here I can explain how to get prepared, so you can keep cropping.
 It’s the start of a new year and you want to get your garden ready for the new season, when the veg plot is put into action to grow family favourites like beans, brassicas, onions and carrots and, of course, potatoes.